-Another useful show commands is the show system-uptime command.
+Another useful show command is the show system-uptime command.
 This command displays information similar to the last line above, which indicates how long the system has been running since the last reboot.

-To show the system uptime for the SCE 2000 platform software and hardware, complete the following steps:
+To show the system uptime for the SCE 2000 software and hardware, complete the following steps:

-Step 1 At the SCE 2000# prompt, type show system-uptime.
+At the SCE 2000# prompt, type show system-uptime.